okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 ![Summary of the rate limit utilization over time pane](/img/RLDashboard4.png "Displays the line graph, bar graph, and timeline graph")

-With the rate limit multiplier, a customer has an increased rate limit, so as not to stop end users from using an application.
-The rate limit multiplier is based on the customer's use case and what the expected usage would be.
-If a customer has dynamic scale, the info icon beside **Rate Limit** in the Overview pane indicates this, and the graphs in the [Rate limit utilization over time pane] will reflect the applied rate limit multiplier.
+The key benefit of purchasing the rate limit multiplier, therefore getting an increased rate limit, is not to stop end users from using an application.
+The rate limit multiplier is based on the customer's org and what the expected usage would be.
+If a customer has dynamic scale, the info icon beside **Rate Limit** in the Overview pane indicates which tier was purchased, and the graphs in the [Rate limit utilization over time pane] will reflect the applied rate limit multiplier.

 ### Rate limit utilization over time pane